 To use the sync capability, all the data in the feature service must be from an enterprise geodatabase and the data must be registered with the geodatabase.
 Also, you must prepare the data so it can be used offline and, if required, synchronized through the feature service when you have connectivity.

-The data you use in a sync-enabled feature service can be either nonversioned with archiving enabled or, if your organization's data or workflows require it, the data can be versioned.
+The data you use in a sync-enabled feature service can be either nonversioned with archiving enabled or, if your organization's data or workflows require it, the data can be registered as versioned.

-Be aware that you can only enable the sync capability when all the data in the map is configured exactly the same; you cannot have a mix of versioned and nonversioned data or traditional and branch versioned data.
+Be aware that you can only enable the sync capability when all the data in the map is configured exactly the same; you cannot have a combination of versioned and nonversioned data or traditional and branch versioned data.

 Nonversioned data with archiving

 You can use archive-enabled, nonversioned data in a feature service that is enabled for sync functionality.
 When the data is nonversioned, clients always work with the current representation of the data.
 Back-office processes are not required for clients running offline to obtain the latest changes once they again have connectivity to the feature service.

 Prepare nonversioned data as follows to participate in sync functionality:

 - Enable archiving on the datasets.